Endless Dungeon

-Endless Dungeon is an upcoming tower defense twin-stick shooter video game developed by Amplitude Studios and published by Sega.
-The game is a successor to Dungeon of the Endless (2014) and is scheduled for a May 2023 release for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S. A Nintendo Switch port is also in the works.
+Endless Dungeon is a tower defense twin-stick shooter video game developed by Amplitude Studios and published by Sega.
+The game is a successor to Dungeon of the Endless (2014) and was released on October 19, 2023, for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S.

 Gameplay

-In Endless Dungeon, the player must control a squad of three characters as they explore an abandoned space station.
+In Endless Dungeon, the player is able to control a squad of two to three characters as they explore an abandoned space station.
 The game will feature eight playable characters at launch, with each having their own unique weapons, skills and abilities.
-If the player plays solo, they will only assume direct control of one character, while issuing commands to the others.
+If the player plays solo, they will only assume direct control of one character, while issuing commands to the others, the player can switch to the other characters though if they feel like they want to change their gameplay.
 The game also supports cooperative multiplayer, allowing up to three players to work and coordinate with each other.

 The squad's goal is to protect a "Crystal Bot" as it moves towards a bulkhead door of each level.
 The game features ten different levels, and each floor of the space station is procedurally generated.
-While exploring, players would find new rooms which have generator spots that grant them new resources, including food, science, industry and Dust Shard.
-They can be used to heal the squad, research and build turrets, and upgrade the Crystal Bot.
-However, hordes of enemies may also spawn and attempt to destroy the Crystal Bot.
+While exploring, players would find new rooms which have generator spots that grant them new resources, including food, science, industry, medkits, and Dust Shards.
+They can be used to heal the squad (use food resource to make medkits), research (use science resource) and build turrets (use industry resource), and upgrade the Crystal Bot (use Dust Shards).
+However, during some of those actions like research or when you open doors to new area, or when you move the Crystal Bot hordes of enemies may also spawn and attempt to destroy the Crystal Bot.
 While the game plays in real-time, resources would only be given to the player when they open a new door.

 Endless Dungeon also includes elements from rogue-lite games.
 When the player dies or fails their objectives, they will respawn at a saloon bar area where they can talk to other characters and acquire upgrades and weapon attachments before they begin another run.